git-lfs/git-lfs/docs/api.md

 These links are included in a `_links` property.
 Possible relations for objects
 include:

-* `self` - This points to the object's canonical URL.
+* `self` - This points to the object's canonical API URL.
 * `download` - Follow this link with a GET and the optional header values to download the object content.
 * `upload` - Upload the object content to this link with a PUT.